 Who is Circe?

 Before directly delving into the paintings, let’s first remember who Circe really was.
-Her father was Helios, the God of the Sun and the guardian of oaths.
+Her father was Helios, the god of the Sun and the guardian of oaths.
 Her mother Perseis was an Oceanid nymph.
 Circe had two brothers and one sister.
-Her sister, Pasiphae, was the queen of Crete and her brothers, Aeestes and Perses, were the rulers of Colchis.
-In other words, Circe had a divine and noble ancestry but, unlike her siblings, she lived in an uninhabited island of Aiaia, away from the big settlements.
+Her sister, Pasiphae, was the queen of Crete, and her brothers, Aeestes and Perses, were the rulers of Colchis.
+In other words, Circe had a divine and noble ancestry but, unlike her siblings, she lived on an uninhabited island of Aiaia, away from the big settlements.
 In the case of the arrival of unexpected visitors, she often transformed them into animals such as wolves, lions, and pigs.
 If Odysseus had not received the help of Hermes, he would have been one of these animals and would not have reached his home, Ithaca.
 Now, let’s see how Waterhouse portrayed Circe, the trickster sorceress.

 Circe Offering the Cup to Odysseus